NickAkincilar/QlikSense_SFDC_Chrome_Extension/README.md

 This extension works by extracting Acct & Opp ID values from the SFDC HTML content and then injecting dynamic QS Iframe links directly in to the page's HTML code.

+***This chrome extension is a work in progress and needs to be installed from a local drive vs. Chrome market hence will give you a warning every time you restart your chrome browser.***

 ## HOW TO INSTALL